Perror Trick

 in the file’s write buffer.

-is opened for writing, the memory for this object is
+FILEis opened for writing, the memory for this object is allocated frommalloc. - A second large chunk is allocated from

-is closed, freeing the allocated buffers, and unlinking
+FILEis closed, freeing the allocated buffers, and unlinking the file from_IO_list_all.

 The strategy for leveraging this behavior into code execution is to utilize the